frankboyu/src_analysis_launch/README.md

 3. Start the merge

     Go to the merge_trees folder.
 Edit cron_exec.sh with the currently running VERSION and the jobs config file with the job resources and version control

+    If startup_C.so is missing, recompile it using:

+    `root startup.C++`

+    Then edit line 54 in script.sh to the newly compiled one

     To set up the merge:

     `sh run_merge.sh`

-    crontab will run the merge scripts every 15 mins in back stage, which will check the jobs in the launch workflow and submit a new job to merge the files if all jobs in one run have finished.
+    crontab will run the merge scripts every 15 mins at back stage, which will check the jobs in the launch workflow and submit a new job to merge the files if all jobs in one run have finished.

     Check merge_progress.log for the newest updates

-    Optional: If startup_C.so is missing, recompile it and then edit line 54 in script.sh to your newly compiled one

-    `root startup.C++`

 ### Notes